Samsung's Boxing Week sale discounts TVs, Z Flip 5, earbuds and more

 - Samsung Galaxy Tab A7 Lite: now $149.99, was $209.99

-- Get a Bespoke Jet Vacuum and Galaxy Buds 2 for free ($189.99 off)
+- Get a Bespoke Jet Vacuum and Galaxy Buds 2 for free: $189.99 off

-- 32-inch M7 Smart White UHD monitor with Smart TV apps and mobile connectivity now $479.99, was $699.99
+- 32-inch M7 Smart White UHD monitor with Smart TV apps and mobile connectivity: now $479.99, was $699.99

 - Samsung Galaxy A54: now $449.99, was $589.99

-- Get $150 off the Samsung Galaxy Z Flip 5 with the code Z-SERIESSALE.
-This is available for both the 256GB and 512GB models.
+- Get $150 off the Samsung Galaxy Z Flip 5 with the code ‘Z-SERIESSALE'[ (available for both the 256GB and 512GB models)

 - 77-inch OLED 4K Smart TV S95C: now $4,999.99, was $5,999.99